RodrigoCerqueira/IOmatrices/README.md

 # IOmatrices
 This package provides a set of tools to calculate input-output matrices from a commodity–industry accounting system.
-The methodology in this functions follows the Miller and Blair's approach (Miller, Ronald E., and Peter D. Blair.
+This functions follows the Miller and Blair's approach (Miller, Ronald E., and Peter D. Blair.
 Input-output analysis: foundations and extensions.
 Cambridge university press, 2009) in accordance with the System of National Accounts (SNA).

- There are two approaches here using the  Use and Make matrices.
-1) The Commodity-Demand Driven Model (using "Industry-Based" Technology or "Commodity-Base" Technology) and 2) Industry-Demand Driven Model (using "Industry-Based" Technology or "Commodity-Base" Technology).
-The Technology (A) and Total Requirement Matrices (Z) obtained by the functions can be Commodity-by-Commodity or Industry-by-Industry.
+Two approaches are included, using the Use and Make matrices: 1) The Commodity-Demand Driven Model (using "Industry-Based" Technology or "Commodity-Base" Technology), and 2) Industry-Demand Driven Model (using "Industry-Based" Technology or "Commodity-Base" Technology).
+The Technology (A) and Total Requirement (Z) Matrices obtained by these functions can be Commodity-by-Commodity or Industry-by-Industry.
 For more information on the calculation methodology, see Miller and Blair's Chapter 5 (2009).

 ## Getting Started
 The first steps are to obtain the Uses and Make matrices of the country or region for which the input-product analyzes will be realized